 Pan Cheshire Child Death Review

 The death of any child is a tragedy.
 It is vital that all child deaths are carefully reviewed.
-The death of all children under the age of 18 must be reviewed by a Child Death Overview Panel on behalf of the Local Safeguarding Children Board.
+The death of all children under the age of 18 must be reviewed by a Child Death Overview Panel on behalf of the Health and Wellbeing Board.

 The Child Death Overview Panels are groups of professionals who meet several times a year to review all the child deaths in their area.
 The Panel is not given the names of any children who died; all the details are dealt with anonymously.
 The main purpose is to learn how to prevent future deaths.

-The Panels make recommendations and report on the lessons learned to the Local Safeguarding Children Board.
-The Board produces an annual report which is a public document.
+The Panels produces an annual report which is a public document.
 Anyone can read the report, but it contains no details that could identify an individual child or their family.

 The Child Death Review: A guide for parents and carers (PDF, 469KB)